azer-oss/likedb/README.md

 ## likedb

 [Kozmos](https://getkozmos.com)' client-side database for keeping bookmarks offline in the browser using [indexeddb](https://github.com/azer/indexeddb).
-It periodically syncs with Kozmos servers.
+It syncs with Kozmos servers when user is online.

 ## Install